dadhi/FastExpressionCompiler/README.md

 Moreover, the compiled delegate may be slower than manually created delegate because of the [reasons](https://blogs.msdn.microsoft.com/seteplia/2017/02/01/dissecting-the-new-constraint-in-c-a-perfect-example-of-a-leaky-abstraction/):

 _TL;DR;_
-> The question is, why is the compiled delegate way slower than a manually-written delegate?
-Expression.Compile creates a DynamicMethod and associates it with an anonymous assembly to run it in a sand-boxed environment.
+> Expression.Compile creates a DynamicMethod and associates it with an anonymous assembly to run it in a sand-boxed environment.
 This makes it safe for a dynamic method to be emitted and executed by partially trusted code but adds some run-time overhead.

-`FastExpressionCompiler.ExpressionCompiler.CompileFast` is __10-40x times faster__ than `System.Linq.Expressions.Expression.Compile`.
+`.CompileFast()` is __10-40x times faster__ than `.Compile()`.
-The compiled delegate may be _in some cases_ 15x times faster than one produced by `Expression.Compile()`.
+The compiled delegate may be _in some cases_ 15x times faster than the one produced by `.Compile()`.

-__Note:__ The actual performance may vary depending on multiple factors:
-Platform, How complex is expression, Does it have a closure over the values, Does it contain nested lambdas, Etc.
+__Note:__ The actual performance may vary depending on multiple factors: platform, how complex is expression, does it have a closure over the values, does it contain nested lambdas, etc.

 ## How to install